caseyverse/caseyverse.github.io/src/characters/zackc.md

 # Zack Casey

-Zack Casey is a rebellious young adult fennec with blue fur that grew up as an orphan living in Furtropolis with his adopted father, Kit Welsh.
-Despite his rebel ways, she does mean well and tries his best to be helpful.
-Zack loves trains and later science after she was handed down Kit's old chemistry set later in his childhood.
+Zack Casey is a socially awkward young adult fennec with blue fur that grew up as an orphan living in Furtropolis that loves loves trains and science.
+He was adopted by Kit Welsh.
+Despite his occasional social screw ups, he does mean well and tries his best to be helpful when he can.